U.S. News Rankings

 When applying to University of Florida, it's important to note the application deadline is November 1.
 Scores for either the ACT or SAT test are due December 31.
 The application fee at University of Florida is $30.
 It is more selective, with an acceptance rate of 44.1 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

 |Application deadline||November 1|

 |SAT/ACT scores must be received by||December 31|

-The student-faculty ratio at University of Florida is 21:1, and the school has 45.0 percent of its classes with fewer than 20 students.
-The most popular majors at University of Florida include: Social Sciences; Business, Management, Marketing, and Related Support Services; Engineering; Health Professions and Related Programs; and Biological and Biomedical Sciences.
-The average freshman retention rate, an indicator of student satisfaction, is 95.5 percent.
+The student-faculty ratio at University of Florida is 21:1, and the school has 48.7 percent of its classes with fewer than 20 students.
+The most popular majors at University of Florida include: Social Sciences; Business, Management, Marketing, and Related Support Services; Engineering; Biological and Biomedical Sciences; and Health Professions and Related Programs.
+The average freshman retention rate, an indicator of student satisfaction, is 95.8 percent.

 |Student gender distribution|